JTP75/justbot/src/commands/README.md

 ## Integration

 The commands module integrates via the `REGISTRY` in src/commands/mod.rs.
-This registry is used directly by `RustBot`.
+This registry is used directly by `PuetceApp`.

 ## Creating a New Command